gabrielsoltz/metahub/README.md

 MetaHub is a command line program for AWS Security Hub that let you work with findings in a more practical way.

 MetaHub introduces a better way to organize the findings for the Security Analyst by avoiding Shadowing and Duplication.
+See [Findings Aggregation](#findings-aggregation)

-MetaHub adds extra custom functionality on top of findings, MetaChecks.
+MetaHub adds extra custom functionality and checks on top of findings, MetaChecks.
+See [MetaChecks](#MetaChecks)

-MetaHub let you excecute bulk actions like changing Workflow states using the command line.
+MetaHub supports filtering the same way you would work with `--sh-filters` CLI utility, and in adittion fitering on top of MetaChecks `--mh-filters` to get a much better valuable output based on your search.
+See [Filtering](#Filtering)

-MetaHub supports filtering the same way you would work with `--sh-filters` CLI utility, and also fitering on top of MetaChecks `--mh-filters` to get a much better valuable output based on your search.
+MetaHub let you excecute bulk updates to AWS Security Hub findings, like changing Workflow states.
+See [Updating Findings](#Updating-Findings)

 ## Findings Aggregation